johnson-tay09/drf_auth/README.md

 # Lab 33

 ### Django Models
 Django has a powerful Object Relational Mapper that allows us to persist data using Python instead of SQL.
+Add Gunicorn and authentication.

 Today you’ll build out a project with one model and wire up that model using Django Views.